 Aux tracks can also be fed by external sources via aux inputs if need be.
 Again, they're versatile.

-These sends are independent levels controls that will send audio signal from the channel separately from the channel output.
+These sends are independent levels controls that will send audio from the channel separately from the channel output.
 The amount of level sent from the channel to the aux track can be adjusted (typically by a knob control).
 It can be sent pre-fader (independent of the channel fader position) or post-fader (dependent on the channel fader position).
 More on that later.

 The aux track will have inserts, its own sends (in advanced mixers), and its own fader and panning controls.
 We can process the audio passing through the aux track as we see fit, which is extremely powerful in mixing, recording and live sound.

 The auxiliary track itself can then be routed where it needs to go.
 We can output the aux track back into the main mix or to separate mixer outputs (other than the main mix).
 We can output it to the mix bus, to a subgroup, and can even send it to other auxiliary tracks in more advanced mixer setups.

 So, to recap, the auxiliary track is a dedicated mixer channel with its own bus input.
 It doesn't record audio but can pass the audio through for additional routing.
 Aux tracks can be routed outside the main mix or kept within the mix.